PanLiyuan/hyper-protect-dbaas-for-postgresql/at_events.md

 Use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}.
 {: shortdesc}

-The {{site.data.keyword.cloudaccesstrailfull_notm}} service records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
-For how to provision the {{site.data.keyword.cloudaccesstrailshort}} service, see the [{{site.data.keyword.cloudaccesstrailshort}} documentation](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started) for more information.
-As the {{site.data.keyword.ihsdbaas_postgresql_full}} service is available in the Dallas data center, make sure that you select **us-south** as the region to capture logs.
+{{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
+You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
+In addition, you can be alerted about actions as they happen.
+The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
+For more information, see the [getting started tutorial for {{site.data.keyword.at_full_notm}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
+To capture the {{site.data.keyword.ihsdbaas_postgresql_full}} service logs, make sure that you select **Dallas** as the region when you create the {{site.data.keyword.at_full_notm}} instance.

 ## List of events
 {: #list-activity-tracker-events}